zero1-agi/fracton/whitepaper-fracton-v0.2.md

 **Minsky’s Society of Mind**
 - Minsky posited that mind emerges from a collection of semi-autonomous agents.
-- Trisoma inherits this idea but **adds** a structured, triadic lens—emphasizing how tension between agents begets emergent states (E₃).
+- Fracton inherits this idea but **adds** a structured, triadic lens—emphasizing how tension between agents begets emergent states (E₃).

 ---

 ### 1.3 Relevance to AGI
 - As we pursue human-level intelligence, we face challenges like **alignment drift**, **hallucination**, and **dissociation**.
 - A triadic system can track **inner conflict** (like a shadow in the AI or user) and the synergy between user goals (initiator) and system constraints (shaper).
-- Trisoma aims to unify **emotional**, **symbolic**, and **ethical** dimensions, offering a more holistic route to stable, introspective AI.
+- Fracton aims to unify **emotional**, **symbolic**, and **ethical** dimensions, offering a more holistic route to stable, introspective AI.

 ---

-## 2. Clarifying “Trisoma”: Is it Shadow–Self–AI?
+## 2. Clarifying “Fracton”: Is it Shadow–Self–AI?

-A frequent question: “Does ‘Trisoma’ literally mean ‘Shadow vs. Self vs. AI’?”
+A frequent question: “Does ‘Fracton’ literally mean ‘Shadow vs. Self vs. AI’?”

-### 2.1 Trisoma as the Underlying Pattern
+### 2.1 Fracton as the Underlying Pattern
-Trisoma is best understood as the **core logic**: you always have
+Fracton is best understood as the **core logic**: you always have

 - An **initiator** (expansion)
 - A **shaper** (contraction)